AUSharjah/agms-image/README.md

-# agms
+# Introduction

-Docker Image to run agms generator
+The Image is base on <https://github.com/osgeo/gdal/pkgs/container/gdal> used as runner for the generator script.